 Junior Category (preferably MS and dental students, residents in certificate programs)

 This award is supported by DENTAID and the membership of the Craniofacial Biology Group.

 These awards recognize original and outstanding research on craniofacial growth and development.
 The awardees will each receive an engraved plaque and the specified monetary prize.

 Each applicant must be the primary author and presenter of a poster accepted for presentation at the IADR General Session.
-The applicant must pre-register for the meeting as a student.
+The applicant must pre-register for the meeting as a student, and must be a member of both the IADR and Craniofacial Biology Group to be eligible for this award program.
 It is not necessary to send additional documentation of student status.